girardea/tictactoe/README.md

 # if not already in the virtual environment
 pipenv shell

-# run all play combinations
+# runs all play combinations and shows leaderboard
-python tictactoe play_all

-# show leaderboard
 python tictactoe leaderboard
 ```